-At each reporting date management assesses whether there is any indication of impairment of separate assets or groups of assets, and whether there is any indication that an impairment loss recognised in prior periods for separate assets or groups of assets other than goodwill may no longer exist or may have decreased.
-If such indications exist, management estimates the recoverable amount of an asset, which is determined as the higher of an asset's fair value less costs to sell and its value in use.
+At the end of each reporting period management assesses whether there is any indication of impairment of separate assets or groups of assets, and whether there is any indication that an impairment loss recognised in prior years for separate assets or groups of assets may no longer exist or may have decreased.
+If any such indication exists, management estimates the recoverable amount of an asset, which is determined as the higher of an asset's fair value less costs to sell and its value in use.
 The calculation of value in use requires the application of the management's estimates and judgments, which are deemed appropriate under the current circumstances.

-Assessment of impairment indicators also requires the use of judgments and estimates in determining possible technological obsolescence of property, plant and equipment, discontinuing operations, residual useful lives, and other changes in operating conditions.
+Assessment of impairment indications also requires the use of judgments and estimates in determining possible technological obsolescence of property, plant and equipment, discontinuing operations, residual useful lives, and other changes in operating conditions.

-Under IAS 36, one of the possible impairment indicators is the presence of significant changes that had negative consequences for the Company that occurred during the year or are expected in the near future in the technological, market, economic or legal environment in which the Company operates or in the market for which the asset is used.
+Under IAS 36, one of the possible impairment indication is the presence of significant changes that had negative consequences for the Company that occurred during the year or are expected in the near future in the technological, market, economic or legal environment in which the Company operates or in the market for which the asset is used.